-- creating maze maps of Barcelona, Brooklyn, Chicago, Manhattan, Oakland and San Francisco
+- creating maze maps of Brooklyn, Chicago, Manhattan, Oakland and San Francisco

 The above may not seem like much, but is really the result of over 950 hours of woman-work, all accomplished while working a full-time job!
 Whew, I am getting tired just thinking about it.
 Did I mention Dirt Alley Design is a one-woman operation?
-I talk a lot in terms of "we" and "our" but really, it's all just me running the show.
+It's all just me running the show.

 I am still learning, struggling, growing and dreaming of being a successful art-preneur.
 The days when I am selling map prints at a fair, and getting to share my creative skills and ideas with others, are a dream come true.
 I love chatting with people who value supporting local businesses and artists, and it makes my day when even just one person is inspired by my maze art!

 Then there are long stretches of days that blur into weeks where I am trying to figure out how to drive traffic to the Dirt Alley Design shop, or figure out the social media world, and it can be overwhelming.
 As an introvert, some things don't come naturally to me but I hustle on because I can't imagine being anything else other than my own boss!